ecilasun/catnip/INSTRUCTION_SET.md

 ```

 # Sprites
 Neko supports 16x16 hardware sprites, controlled by a sprite table in SRAM.
-To select the table and its length, a pair of instructions can be used as follows:
+To select the table pointer, and draw the sprites using a table address/length pair, a series of instructions can be used as follows:
 ```c
 // R1 points at the sprite sheet to use for a series of sprites lea r1, mysprites